Samir Amin: Eurocentrism

 Amin proposed a history of civilization in which accidental advantages of the "West" led to the development of capitalism first in these societies.
 This then created a global rift, arising from the aggressive outward expansion of capitalism and colonialism.
 Amin argues that it is a mistake to view Europe as a historical centre of the world.
 Only in the capitalist period has Europe been dominant.

 For Amin, Eurocentrism is not only a worldview but a global project, homogenising the world on a European model under the pretext of 'catching-up'.
 In practice, however, capitalism does not homogenise but rather polarises the world.
 Eurocentrism is thus more of an ideal than a real possibility.
 It also creates problems in reinforcing racism and imperialism.
 Fascism remains a permanent risk, because to Amin it is an extreme version of Eurocentrism.

+Influence and legacy

+Samir Amin’s work has continued to influence scholarship in political economy, development studies, and global history.
+His concepts, including unequal exchange, Eurocentrism, and delinking, remain central to analyses of global inequality and the structural dynamics of capitalism.
+Scholars have applied his framework to contemporary issues such as financial crises, climate change, and persistent disparities between the Global North and Global South.
+Amin’s emphasis on the interconnected nature of economic and political systems has also informed debates on globalization and alternative development strategies.
+In addition to his theoretical contributions, his engagement with international organizations and intellectual networks helped shape critical research agendas across Africa, Latin America, and Asia.
+His work continues to be cited in discussions of imperialism, dependency, and the possibilities for more equitable global economic systems.